marlonpondavilla/employee-crud-lli/README.md

 # Employee CRUD System

-A Full-Stack Employee Management Application for Presentation to the MIS @ LLI (Built with React, Ant Design, Express, TypeScript, JWT, and Microsoft SQL Server)
+A Full-Stack Employee Management Application for submission to the MIS @ LLI (Built with React, Ant Design, Express, TypeScript, JWT, and Microsoft SQL Server)

 ## Prerequisites